jmguzik/prow-on-minikube/README.md

 ```
 $ CGO_ENABLED=0 go build -ldflags="-extldflags=-static"
 ```
 Image can be loaded to Minikube using different methods.
-The simplest would be to tag the image and load it using:
+The simplest would be to tag the image and load it using (please add ``imagePullPolicy: IfNotPresent`` to the deployment you want to modify):
 ```
 $ minikube image load my_image
 ```